micag2025/Supply_Chain_project/README.md

 Scenario: Farmer attempts to ship a batch without authorization.

-How to Test:
+**How to Test:**

-Connect with Farmer account
+1 Connect with Farmer account
-In the Batch History Table, click Ship button on any "Created" batch MetaMask popup appears
+2 In the Batch History Table, click Ship button on any "Created" batch
+3 MetaMask popup appears
-Approve the transaction
+4 Approve the transaction
-Transaction fails and reverts
+5 Transaction fails and reverts

-Expected Result:
+**Expected Result:**
 ✗ Transaction reverted with error message
 ✗ "Unauthorized: Only Distributor can ship batches"
 ✓ No state change occurs
 ✓ Gas consumed for failed transaction validation
 ✓ Error displayed in UI

-Why This Happens: The smart contract enforces role-based access control.
+**Why This Happens:** The smart contract enforces role-based access control.
 Only the Distributor role can call shipBatch().
 When the Farmer's account tries to invoke this function, the contract's modifier validation fails before any state changes occur.

+---

 ###  Example 5: (Invalid Test Case:) Invalid State Transition (Error Case)
 |SCREENSHOT TO BE ENCLOSED

 Scenario: Retailer attempts to deliver a batch that hasn't been shipped yet.

-How to Test:
+**How to Test:**

-Connect with Retailer account
+1 Connect with Retailer account
-In the Batch History Table, locate a batch with state "Created" Click Deliver button on this batch (should only work on "Shipped" batches) MetaMask popup appears
+2 In the Batch History Table, locate a batch with state "Created"
+3 Click Deliver button on this batch (should only work on "Shipped" batches)
+4 MetaMask popup appears
-Approve the transaction
+5 Approve the transaction
-Transaction fails and reverts
+6 Transaction fails and reverts

-Expected Result:
+**Expected Result:**
 ✗ Transaction reverted with error message
-✗ "Invalid state transition: Batch must be Shipped before Delivery" ✓ Batch state remains "Created"
+✗ "Invalid state transition: Batch must be Shipped before Delivery"
+✓ Batch state remains "Created"
 ✓ No gas consumed (reverted before execution)
 ✓ Error displayed in user-friendly format

-Why This Happens: The smart contract enforces state machine rules.
+**Why This Happens:** The smart contract enforces state machine rules.
 A batch must follow the sequence: Created → Shipped → Delivered.
 Attempting to skip steps violates this rule and the transaction reverts.

 ---